vtexdocs/help-center-content/docs/tracks/en/mapping-rappi-product-categories-and-attributes.md

 trackSlugEN: rappi-integration
 ---

-<div class="alert alert-warning" role="alert">This is a regional exclusive content not applicable to
+>⚠️ This is a regional exclusive content not applicable to
-English speaking countries.</div>
+> English speaking countries.